mattetti/merb-book/book-content/en/1-introduction/1-ruby.markdown

 ## Merb and Ruby ##{: #merb-and-ruby}

-Merb tries to say as close as possible to the Ruby language itself.
+Merb tries to stay as close as possible to the Ruby language itself.
 That's why it's important to understand what people call the "Ruby Way".

 During RubyConf 2008, Matz made a comment about Merb: